Postman

 Editors_favourite_postcards_logo

-Previous shown Arthur Thiele card is replaced by a Belgium artist with ‘Bizuth’ signature (and not “Bizeth” as I and others had thought).
+Previous shown Arthur Thiele card replaced by a Belgium artist with ‘Bizuth’ signature (and not “Bizeth” as I and others had thought).
 Bizuth was the alias of Hubert Olyff (1900-1977), engineer, business man, political artist.
 A well done chromolithography (by “Capry” from Brux).
 The artist added a ‘46`to his signature = 1946 I believe.
 This view carries the number 1, caption (French / Dutch / English) reads “Don R’s” in occupied Germany.
 Reprints of this series were done using offset process by “l’Electrotypie de Genval”, Belgium.

 Bizeth_1946_in_occupied_Germany